dpjanes/alexa-opendata/README.md

 # alexa-opendata
-Voice interface for Open Data
+Alexa voice interface for Open Data

-Ask Nearby…
+Ask Hey Toronto…

 * where are Parks
 * where are Parks near Yonge & Eglinton